devanshi-2000/Toronto-Auto-Theft-Analysis/README.md

 # 🚨 Toronto Auto Theft Analysis Dashboard

-This capstone project leverages Toronto Police open data to analyze rising auto theft trends in the city.
-The team used Power BI to uncover high-risk neighborhoods, time-based patterns, and premises-related vulnerabilities, helping to inform smarter public safety and resource allocation strategies.
+This capstone project explores the growing issue of auto theft in Toronto using real-world data from the Toronto Police.
+We built an interactive Power BI dashboard to uncover when and where thefts are most likely to happen — helping make smarter decisions around public safety and prevention strategies.

 ---

-## 🎯 Project Objective
+## 🎯 What We Set Out to Do

-To explore and understand auto theft patterns across Toronto using data-driven visuals and uncover:
+Our goal was to understand auto theft patterns across Toronto through visual analysis and data storytelling.
+We wanted to answer questions like:
-- Where thefts happen most frequently
+- Which neighborhoods see the most thefts?
-- When they're most likely to occur
-- Which types of premises are most vulnerable
+- What time of day or day of the week are vehicles most at risk?
+- Are certain types of locations more vulnerable?

 ---

-## 🔍 Business Problem
+## 🔍 Why This Project Matters

-Toronto has seen a significant rise in auto thefts.
-Traditional reporting doesn't offer real-time, actionable insights.
-Our challenge was to design a dashboard that could help law enforcement and policymakers:
+Auto thefts in Toronto have been on the rise, but traditional reporting doesn’t make it easy to spot patterns or act quickly.
+Our challenge was to create a clear, interactive dashboard that could help law enforcement, city officials, and even residents:
+- Pinpoint theft hotspots
-- Identify high-risk neighborhoods and times
+- Identify high-risk times and seasons
-- Optimize patrols and public awareness efforts
-- Better allocate limited resources
+- Make better use of resources and patrols

 ---

-## 🔧 Tools & Data
+## 🔧 Tools & Data Sources

-- **Power BI** – for data visualization and dashboard design
+- **Power BI** – for creating dynamic, interactive dashboards
-- **Excel** – for data cleaning and transformation
+- **Excel** – for cleaning and organizing the raw data
-- **Toronto Police Public Safety Open Data** – auto theft dataset
+- **Toronto Police Open Data Portal** – public dataset on auto thefts in the city

 ---

-## 📌 Key Findings
+## 📌 What We Discovered

-- **Neighborhoods**: West Humber–Clairville had the highest thefts; Don Valley Village the lowest.
+- **Neighborhoods**: West Humber–Clairville had the highest number of thefts, while Don Valley Village was among the safest.
-- **Time Trends**: Most thefts occurred at **night**, especially on **Tuesdays**.
-- **Seasonality**: **Winter months**, particularly **January** and **February**, showed peak activity.
-- **Premises**: **Outside** and **house premises** accounted for over **80% of thefts**, making them the most vulnerable zones.
+- **Time Patterns**: Theft incidents peaked at night, with Tuesdays being the riskiest weekday.
+- **Seasonal Trends**: The winter months, especially January and February, saw the most reported cases.
+- **Premises**: Vehicles parked outside or at residential premises were most likely to be stolen — over 80% of thefts happened in these settings.
-- **Optimization**: Focused patrols in high-risk areas and times can significantly reduce thefts.
+- **What This Means**: Targeted enforcement during high-risk times and focused awareness in key neighborhoods can help reduce theft rates.

 ---

-## 📷 Dashboard Snapshots
+## 📷 A Look at the Dashboard

 ### Overview
 ![Overview](SCREENSHOTS/Dashboard_Overview.jpg)

-### Neighborhood Analysis
+### Neighborhood Hotspots
 ![Theft By Neighborhoods](SCREENSHOTS/Theft_By_Neighborhoods.jpg)

-### Premises Type Analysis
+### Premises Breakdown
 ![Theft By Premises Type](SCREENSHOTS/Theft_By_Premises_Type.jpg)

 ### Time-Based Trends
 ![Theft Trends By Time](SCREENSHOTS/Theft_Trends_By_Time.jpg)

+---

 ## 📁 Project Structure

 ```
 auto-theft-capstone/
 │
-├── data/ # Raw and cleaned auto theft data from Toronto Police (Excel)
+├── data/ # Excel data files from Toronto Police
-├── powerbi/ # Power BI (.pbix) dashboard file
+├── powerbi/ # Power BI dashboard (.pbix)
-├── SCREENSHOTS/ # Dashboard screenshots for reference
+├── SCREENSHOTS/ # Visuals from the dashboard
-└── README.md # Project description
+└── README.md # Project overview and documentation
 ```

 ---

-## 👥 Credits
+## 👥 Our Team

-This project was completed as a **group capstone project** as part of the Business Insights & Analytics program at Humber College.
+This project was created as part of our **capstone project** for the Business Insights & Analytics program at Humber College.

+Team Members:
-Team Members: **Megha Nanda**, **Arsha Shaji Payyanayil**, **Lijo Johnson**, **Vasudha Chaubey** and **Myself**
+**Megha Nanda**, **Arsha Shaji Payyanayil**, **Lijo Johnson**, **Vasudha Chaubey**, and **myself – Devanshi Sharma**

 ---

-## ⚠️ Usage Notice
+## ⚠️ Disclaimer

-This project is for **educational and portfolio purposes only**.
+This project is intended for educational and portfolio use only.
-Please do not reuse or distribute without permission.
+Please do not copy, distribute, or reuse the content without permission.

 ---

-## 📫 Let's Connect
+## 📫 Let’s Connect

-I'm Devanshi Sharma — a data enthusiast passionate about transforming raw data into powerful insights.
+Hi!
+I’m **Devanshi Sharma**, and I love using data to solve real-world problems and build impactful dashboards.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sharmadevanshi2000)
+Feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/sharmadevanshi2000).